-- (1) A risk adjusted differentiated strategy means an approach to school attendance that is determined by the direction the pandemic is taking in the district municipality and country. - (1A) Schools will reopen as contemplated in direction 5(1)(c) and the principal, school management team, and non-teaching staff in primary schools (for learners in Grades R to 7) and schools for learners with special education needs (Grades R to 12), must utilise the week commencing on 19 July 2021 to finalise the preparations for the return to the daily attendance and traditional timetabling model on 26 July 2021, as contemplated in sub-direction (2).
+- (1) A risk adjusted differentiated strategy means an approach to school attendance that is determined by the level of reported COVID-19 infections in the school, and COVID-19 infections in the district, municipality, and country. - [sub-direction (1) substituted by section 2(a) of General Notice 442 of 2021] - (1A) Schools will reopen as contemplated in direction 5(1)(c) and the principal, school management team, and non-teaching staff in primary schools (for learners in Grades R to 7) and schools for learners with special education needs (Grades R to 12), must utilise the week commencing on 26 July 2021 to finalise the preparations for the return to the traditional and daily attendance timetabling model on 2 August 2021, as contemplated in sub-directions (2) and (3). - [sub-direction (1A) inserted by section 3 of General Notice 393 of 2021 and substituted by section 3(a) of General Notice 422 of 2021]